miklevin/MikeLev.in/_posts/2025-10-02-digital-crucible-lifelong-journal.md

 ## Technical Journal Entry Begins

-Things don't make more sense quickly.
-They only gradually make more sense and only with practice and exposure and picking apart what the heck's going on with language.
+Things don't always make sense quickly.
+Sometimes things only gradually make more sense and only with practice and exposure and picking apart what the heck's going on with language.
 Often you have to talk things through out loud before you can truly grok and internalize some new tool like it's an extension of your body.
 And when you start out the process it can seem weird and hopeless.

 I am describing learning the vim text editor for the first time.